secondary: years 7-8

 - 2 hours of KS3 science tuition rotating between biology, chemistry and physics topics

 - Parents receive regular weekly verbal/written feedback and a detailed end of term report

-- Small year specific Key Stage 3 groups with a maximum of 8 pupils to 1 tutor
+- Small year specific Key Stage 3 groups with an average of 8 pupils to 1 tutor

 Reduce your tuition fees by up to 85%